MountainGray/EngSupport/Statistics(c)/254/Statistics-Deffinitions+Formulas.md

 $$\sigma^2=Var(aX+bY)=a^2\times Var(X)+b^2\times Var(Y)$$

-### Probability Distributions

-#### Probability Distributions of Random Variables
+## Probability Distributions

-Represent the values of a Random variable and the likelihood of those values
+Probability Distributions of Random Variables represent the values of a Random variable and the likelihood of those values

-#### Normal Distributions
+### Normal Distributions

-(Insert picture of normal distribution)

 The normal distribution is denoted as $N(\mu , \sigma)$ where $\mu$ is the mean of the distribution, and $\sigma$ is the standard deviation.

 #### Z Scores

-A Z Score quantifies the number of standard deviations from the mean a value is in a distribution
+A Z Score quantifies the number of standard deviations from the mean a value is in a normal distribution

 $$Z={x-\mu \over \sigma}={observation - mean \over SD}$$